rogov-dvp/ChatBot-COSC-310/README.md

 ### Backend

 #### Search Methods
-At the very core, we implmeneted a HashTable in JavaScript (thanks to freeCodeCamp) that allows us to put and get data at O(1) time.
+At the very core, we implemented a hashmap in JavaScript (thanks to freeCodeCamp) that allows us to put and get data at O(1) time.

 #### Word Search
 In regards to word search, we decided that we would have a bank of key words that would dictate the response of the chatbot based on matching key words.

-We take the user input, seperate the words, and check if each word exists in the HashTable.
+We take the user input, seperate the words, and check if each word exists in the hashmap.
 If more than one matched key word exists, concatenate the words in alphabetica order.
-Once all words are check, take the concatenated string and search it up in the HashTable.
+Once all words are check, take the concatenated string and search it up in the hashmap.
 Note, an issue is lots of data is required; However, the project is small enough to write this data and the topics are specific enough to acquire the general intent of the user response with a 1-3 words.
 If it no words are matched, there are multiple default sentences to use and guide the user into asking something the chatbot can response.
 Finally, we will add responses that are a bit more humane such as reponses in greetings, jokes, and farewells.

 #### Functions: